Henley Passport Index Globe

 Weakest Passport

-The Afghanistan Passport is the world's weakest passport in 2024.
+The Afghanistan passport is, again, the world's weakest passport in 2024.

-The Afghanistan Passport is the world’s weakest passport in 2024.
+The Afghanistan passport is, again, the world’s weakest passport in 2024.

 In 2024, the world’s weakest passport is the Afghanistan passport, which offers visa-free access to just 26 countries.